 Documenting my Rainier obsession

-2022 update: Grove of the Patriarchs is inaccessible because a flood damaged the suspension bridge.
-No ETA for repair.
+2022 update: Grove of the Patriarchs is inaccessible because a flood destroyed the suspension bridge.
+No ETA for replacement.
 The Silver Falls part of this hike is fine.

 This hike has the highest awesomeness/difficulty ratio of any at Rainier.
 It combines three easy trails, which can also be hiked separately: